Harvie/cnc-simulator/README.md

  * V-Carving

 ### TODO
+ * After calling simulate() the old instance is stuck somewhere while the new one is created
  * Figure out why viewport is always square (cannot properly fill non-square rectangles)
  * 3D view zooming and translating
  * Support for mm/inch (bit settings and G21, G20)